-The holidays are meant to be a happy time, spent with family and friends.
+The holidays are meant to be a happy time, spent with family, friends and loves ones.
 We take time to go out and shop for the perfect gift to show our love and appreciation for all the important people in their lives.
 However, with the Christmas carols and dazzling lights, most people get swept away into shopping bliss, bringing out their credit card for holiday purchases that might be over budget.
-This can be a huge issue, especially if you are trying to manage your debt.
+This can be a huge issue, especially if you are trying to manage your debt levels.

 Something else to consider is that there is an increased risk of credit card fraud during the holidays.
-Credit card theft is heightened during the holidays because of the increased amount of shoppers and a higher amount of money being spent.
-There is an increased chance that your card will be stolen and maxed out, causing you to be dealing with creditors all holiday season and into the New Year.
+Credit card theft is heightened during the holidays because of the increased number of shoppers and a higher amount of money being spent.
+There is an increased chance that your card will be stolen and maxed out, causing you to be dealing with creditors all holiday season and into the new year.